angella-qian/itp405-assignment1/README.md

 Live app viewable here: https://itp405-assignment1-aqian.herokuapp.com/

-Querying the chinook SQLite database to create an app that allows you to search through Genres and view their associated tracks.
+Querying the chinook SQLite database to create an app that allows you to search through genres and view their associated tracks.